Promise API

 The basic steps to create a Promise are:

-3. The callback performs some asynchronous activity and calls the supplied resolve or reject at appropriate time depending on if it wants to return success or failure.
+3. The callback performs some asynchronous activity and calls the appropriate function

 (async function() {